reactjs/react.dev/beta/src/pages/apis/usestate.md

 </Sandpack>

 Note that if you call a `set` function while rendering, it must be inside a condition like `prevCount !== count`, and there must be a call like `setPrevCount(count)` inside of the condition.
 Otherwise, your component would re-render in a loop until it crashes.
+Also, you can only update the state of the *currently rendering* component like this.
+Calling the `set` function of *another* component during rendering is an error.
+Finally, your `set` call should still [update state without mutation](#updating-objects-and-arrays-in-state) -- this special case doesn't mean you can break other rules of [pure functions](/learn/keeping-components-pure).

 This pattern can be hard to understand and is usually best avoided.
 However, it's better than updating state in an effect.
 When you call the `set` function during render, React will re-render that component immediately after your component exits with a `return` statement, and before rendering the children.
 This way, children don't need to render twice.
+The rest of your component function will still execute (and the result will be thrown away), but if your condition is below all the calls to Hooks, you may add `return null` inside it to restart rendering earlier.